Sinova/Collisions/README.md

 ## 4. Testing for Collisions

-When testing for collisions on a body, it is generally recommended that a broad-phase search be performed first by calling `potentials()` in order to quickly rule out bodies that are too far away to collide. **Collisions** uses a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (BVH) for its broad-phase search.
-Calling `potentials()` on a body traverses the BVH and builds a list of potential collision candidates.
+When testing for collisions on a body, it is generally recommended that a broad-phase search be performed first by calling `potentials()` in order to quickly rule out bodies that are too far away to collide. **Collisions** uses a [Bounding Volume Hierarchy](https://en.wikipedia.org/wiki/Bounding_volume_hierarchy) (Bvh) for its broad-phase search.
+Calling `potentials()` on a body traverses the Bvh and builds a list of potential collision candidates.

 ```JavaScript
 const potentials = polygon.potentials();
 ```

-Once a list of potential collisions is acquired, loop through them and perform a narrow-phase collision test using `collides()`. **Collisions** uses the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (SAT) for its narrow-phase collision tests.
+Once a list of potential collisions is acquired, loop through them and perform a narrow-phase collision test using `collides()`. **Collisions** uses the [Separating Axis Theorem](https://en.wikipedia.org/wiki/Separating_axis_theorem) (sat) for its narrow-phase collision tests.

 ```JavaScript
 const potentials = polygon.potentials();